 While this is a deeply personal project, my aim is for it to be a touching and intriguing work which speaks to all readers through its universal human truths.

 Of the sixteen people portrayed in the book, only three are still alive: my father, brother and me.
 My great-grandfather, Joe Shoong, is known as one of the first Chinese American millionaires.
-In the photo below, he is standing next to his son, my grandfather, who is crying while holding a birthday cake.
+In the photo below, he is standing next to his grandson, my uncle, who is crying while holding a birthday cake, in front of my mother as a young girl.

 Another great-grandfather, Sygmunt Postman, was born north west of Warsaw, Poland, into a Jewish family.
 He died young, just a few weeks before his only child, my grandfather, was born.
 Here is a photo of the dapper man from the late 1800s.